paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 **(e) Duties of Board**

-(1) **Procedure for determining community enterprise assessment credits** — The Board shall establish procedures for accepting and considering applications by insured depository institutions under subsection (a)(1) of this section for community enterprise assessment credits and making determinations with respect to such applications.
+(1) **Procedure for determining community enterprise assessment credits** — The Board shall establish procedures for accepting and considering applications by insured depository institutions under subsection (a)(1) for community enterprise assessment credits and making determinations with respect to such applications.

 (2) **Notice to FDIC** — The Board shall notify the applicant and the Federal Deposit Insurance Corporation of any determination of the Board with respect to any application referred to in paragraph (1) in sufficient time for the Corporation to include the amount of such credit in the computation of the semiannual assessment to which such credit is applicable.